The fishing game you cast for real.

 Money never buys catch-power.

 Catch odds are identical for every player, forever.
 Longcast is free to play, every species is catchable free, and releasing fish earns karma that opens new water.
 The optional Angler's Pass (6.99 USD a month or 39.99 a year) keeps every venue open and fills the bait wallet.
 It buys breadth, never luck.
-No ads, no energy bars, no coin rain.
+No energy bars, no coin rain.

 Questions